High-Speed PCB Design Analysis: Simulations and Signal Integrity Checks

 Wouldn’t it be great if the impedance calculator within the tool used the material parameters set up in the PCB design rules?
 Having a tool port information stored in its overall design rules to compute impedance drives confidence that the printed circuit board will return from the manufacturer with the correct components and layout to complement the circuit design.

 Having a simulator use parameters from the PCB design rules drives confidence in the results.
 Getting waveforms displayed showing results of the simulation during both schematic capture and PCB layout would help evolve the design constructively, on the days when engineers and layout designers are addressing signal integrity issues and resolutions.
-It removes the guesswork of conducting the analysis and applying best practice from your pencil musings, waiting for PCB manufacture before validating signal integrity.
+It removes the guesswork of conducting the analysis and applying best practice from your pencil musings, waiting for PCB manufacture before validating the integrity through a signal integrity analysis.

 Altium Designer® Incorporates Accurate Waveform Analysis